Skip to content

 Spend an entire day biking over Dolomite passes.
 Immerse yourself in the valley’s natural and cultural history.
 Hike to picturesque excursion destinations.
 Climb, hike and traverse the Langkofel massif.

-An outdoor paradise in the UNESCO World Heritage Dolomites; the cradle of wood carving art.
+An outdoor paradise in the UNESCO World Heritage Dolomites; the cradle of wood carving art

-Villages in the Dolomites Region Val Gardena
+Places in the Dolomites Region Val Gardena

 Sustainable Val Gardena